Photo by Trilogybeats

-Dr. Anita Bates is a 2019 Kresge Arts Fellow and a native of Highland Park, Michigan.
-A contemporary artist, she has been exhibited in several venues including the G.R.
-N’Namdi Gallery; Dell Pryor Gallery; Detroit Artists Market; River’s Edge Gallery in Wyandotte, Michigan; Querini Stampalia Museum in Venice, Italy; A Gathering of the Tribes Gallery in New York, NY and the Ashara Ekundayo Gallery in Oakland, California.
+Dr. Anita Bates is a native of Highland Park, Michigan and a 2019 Kresge Arts Fellow.
+She is an educator and noted contemporary artist, who has exhibited in several venues including the G.R.
+N’Namdi Gallery; Dell Pryor Gallery; Detroit Artists Market; The Charles H. Wright Museum of African American History, River’s Edge Gallery in Wyandotte, Michigan; Querini Stampalia Museum in Venice, Italy; A Gathering of the Tribes Gallery in New York, NY and the Trout Museum of Art in Appleton, Wisconsin.

 My work uses texture and space as its primary language.
 There is always the presence of a horizon or division in the surface that suggests an abstracted landscape.
 Perhaps this stems from a secret desire to be a landscape painter.